cuiter/aicourse/README.md

 ## Lecture 1-4

-I have implemented a Matrix struct that represents a linear algebra matrix.
+There is a Matrix struct that represents a linear algebra matrix.
 It has methods for addition, multiplication, inversion amongst other fundamental operators.

-I'm currently working on solving the multivariate linear regression problem.
+Both gradient descent and normal equation methods are implemented for solving the multivariate linear regression problem.

-The gradient descent approach has yet to be implemented.
-The normal equation method will probably be trivial to implement, given that matrix inversion is already implemented.
+The gradient descent implementation "learns" the optimal learning rate by increasing the learning rate when the new cost is less than the current cost, and decreasing it when the new cost is higher.
+The convergence threshold is currently hardcoded, but precise enough for >99% accuracy using the datasets in the examples.

+The normal equation method can fail on some datasets because singular value decomposition (SVD) is not implemented for calculating the pseudo-inverse.